Irezumi: Being tattooed

 The process of being tattooed in the irezumi style can be difficult and time-consuming.
 The first step of finding a traditional tattoo artist can be a daunting task, as many tattoo artists in Japan are somewhat secretive in their work, with introductions made by word-of-mouth only, though the advent of the Internet has made finding an irezumi artists more accessible.

 After an initial consultation during which the client will discuss with the tattooist the designs they are interested in, the work begins with the tattooing of the outline.
 This will usually be done in one sitting, often freehand (without the use of a stencil), which may require several hours to complete.
-When the outline is complete, the shading and colouring is done in weekly visits, whenever the client has money to spare.
+When the outline is complete, the shading and colouring is done in weekly visits, or whenever the client has money to spare.
 When the tattoo is finished, the artist will "sign" his name in a space reserved for that purpose, most often somewhere on the back.

 Wearers of traditional tattoos frequently keep their art secret, as tattoos are still seen as a sign of criminality in Japan, particularly by older people and in the work place.
 Many yakuza and other criminals themselves now avoid tattoos for this very reason.